Bishal-Nakoda/Particle41-devops-challenge-senior/README.md

 - Bucket name created in the above step (It will store the .tfstate files in remote backend)
 - Project ID
 - ip name mapped to the domain (External IP which is reserved earlier)
 - domain to be added (For testing, I am using nip.io domain.
 It is generally in the format of External_IP.nip.io e.g. 32.45.67.89.nip.io.
-Mske sure the External_IP is the IP which we have reserved earlier)
+Make sure the External_IP is the IP which we have reserved earlier)

 5. Once added make sure gcloud is installed in your system to run the below command:
 ```bash